 is a registered trademark of CDM Publishing, LLC.

-A clinical trial found no difference in outcomes based on whether participants switching to Cabenuva first took oral meds for four weeks.
+A study found no difference in outcomes based on whether participants took oral meds for a month before switching to injectables.

 The placebo-controlled trial compared injections of cabotegravir given every eight weeks versus daily Truvada as PrEP.

 Whether given every four or eight weeks, long-acting injections of cabotegravir and rilpivirine suppressed HIV equally well.

 A majority of women interviewed in a small study expressed a preference for monthly injectable treatment over daily pills.

 A rundown of POZ’s reporting on the 2020 Conference on Retroviruses and Opportunistic Infections

 The Food and Drug Administration declined approval of ViiV Healthcare’s injectable HIV regimen Cabenuva.